FlatIO/embed-client/README.md

 * A jQuery element (e.g. selected using `$('#embed-container')`).
 If multiple elements match the selection, the client will take the first one selected.
 * An existing embed iframe element.
 In this case, this one will need to have our JS API loaded using the query string [`jsapi=true`](https://flat.io/developers/docs/embed/url-parameters.html).

-If you instance different `Flat.Embed` for the same element, you will always get the same instance of the object.
+If you instance a different `Flat.Embed` for the same element, you will always get the same instance of the object.

 ### Options and URL parameters

 When instantiating `Flat.Embed`, you can pass options in the second parameter.
-In order to use the different methods available and events subscriptions, you will need to pass at least `embedParams.appId`.
+To use the different methods available and events subscriptions, you will need to pass at least `embedParams.appId`.

 | Option | Description | Values | Default |
 |:-------|:------------|:-------|:-------|